armory/docs-cdaas/content/en/reference/deployment/config-file/strategies.md

 ---
 title: Strategies Config
 description: >
   Declare your deployment strategies.
 You can use blue/green, canary, or both.
 Restrict by target environment.
-Add constraints.
+Add steps such as weight, manual or timed pauses, analysis, expose services, redirect traffic, and shut down old version.
 ---

 ## Strategies section